Lavanya28/CS410_EventDetection/README.md

 ### 2. Vectorization
-In this section, we implemented
+In this section, we implemented the vectorization the

 <!-- ## The first step of data preparation
 ### data_cleaning.py: